 RMA staff will be available nationwide.
 Early in Calendar Year 2020, the Department of Homeland Security recently issued advisory guidance related to critical infrastructure.
 Food and Agriculture, specifically workers essential for assistance programs and government payments, is listed as critical infrastructure.

 Are the extensions in calendar or business days?All extensions to deadlines are on the same calendar or business day basis as their existing RMA procedure.

-You should continue to work with your agent and insurance provider.
+You should continue to work with your agent and approved insurance provider.

-Your insurance provider has a process to facilitate electronic communication.
+Your approved insurance provider has a process to facilitate electronic communication.
 Your options include:

-Communicate with your agent by the due date & provide signature within 60 calendar days of the due date: You can report your information over the phone, email, text, etc. to your agent.
+Communicate with your agent by the due date and provide your signature within 60 calendar days of the due date: You can report your information over the phone, email, text, etc. to your agent.

 - You must still report by your existing due date;

 - You must sign your report within 60 calendar days of the due date;

 - You must agree to be bound by your certifications based on the initial report; and